 About State Rep. Carolyn Eslick

-Carolyn lives in Sultan with her husband, Chuck Donaldson, a high school shop and agriculture teacher.
-They have a blended family, with five children and five grandchildren.
+Carolyn lives in Sultan with her husband, Chuck Donaldson, a retired high school shop and agriculture teacher.
+They have a blended family, with six children and eight grandchildren.

 Rep. Eslick serves on the following non-statutory committees: